saltyorg/docs/docs/sandbox/apps/privatebin.md

 ## What is it?

-[PrivateBin](https://privatebin.info/){: target=_blank rel="noopener noreferrer" } PrivateBin is a minimalist, open source online pastebin where the server has zero knowledge of pasted data.
+[PrivateBin](https://privatebin.info/) PrivateBin is a minimalist, open source online pastebin where the server has zero knowledge of pasted data.
 It's privacy-preserving and encrypted-by-default.

 | Details     |             |             |             |